python/cpython/Doc/bugs.rst

 ==============================

 Bug reports for Python itself should be submitted via the Python Bug Tracker (https://bugs.python.org/).
-The bug tracker offers a web form which allows pertinent information to be entered and submitted to the developers.
+The bug tracker offers a web form that allows pertinent information to be entered and submitted to the developers.

 The first step in filing a report is to determine whether the problem has